 |Signature||This field displays your default signature, which will be added to the bottom of your message.
 Click Edit Your Default Signature to edit your signature prior to posting.|

-If you'd like to include attachments with your thread, click Attach and browse for your file(s) via the available options.
+If you'd like to include attachments with your message, click Attach and browse for your file(s) via the available options.

 NOTE: Files attached via this method are automatically added to the community's Resource Library.

 - When finished, you have a few options:

 - Click Send to post your message.
 Any community members who subscribe to receive digests and/or real-time emails will also receive your message via email.

 NOTE: If the community's Discussion is moderated, an administrator will need to approve your message before it posts.